tensorlayer/TensorLayer/docs/modules/layers.rst

 Read Me
 ^^^^^^^^^^^^^^

-This is an experimental API package for building Binary Nets.
+This is an experimental API package for building Quantized Neural Networks.
 We are using matrix multiplication rather than add-minus and bit-count operation at the moment.
 Therefore, these APIs would not speed up the inferencing, for production, you can train model via TensorLayer and deploy the model into other customized C/C++ implementation (We probably provide users an extra C/C++ binary net framework that can load model from TensorLayer).

 Note that, these experimental APIs can be changed in the future